 Create a snapping paper plate frog puppet!

-This easy frog craft is a fun DIY toy for kids to make and play with.
+This easy frog craft is a fun DIY toy to make and play with.
+It’s perfect for kids who are learning about frogs or lifecycles and makes a fun Spring or Summer craft idea.
 It’s also super easy to put together.

 We originally made these frog puppets in back in 2013 and have updated and reshared the craft for todays audience (including a video tutorial and all new photos!).